wlanslovenija/nodewatcher/docs/node_config.rst

    :param routing_announce: Should this network be announced via a routing protocol.
 Available
      choices are provided by routing protocol implementations.
-In case the value is ``None``, the network is not announce via any routing protocol.
+In case the value is ``None``, the network is not announced via any routing protocol.
    :type routing_announce: registered choice

+Another abstract mixin is provided for configuring networks which may be leased to clients via DHCP or other protocols.
+In case a network should support leases, it should include the mixin among its bases.

+.. autoclass:: nodewatcher.core.generator.cgm.models.LeasableNetwork()

+  :param lease_type: Type of network lease.
+In case the value is ``None``, the network will not
+    be leased to any clients.
+  :type lease_type: registered choice

+  :param lease_duration: Duration of each lease.
+  :type lease_duration: :class:`timedelta.fields.TimedeltaFields`

 The simplest is a static IP network configuration.